 A non-shedding dog can be more hypoallergenic simply because the the saliva contaminated (and dander contaminated) dog hair is less scattered and less likely to be covering furniture, etc.

-Unless you're one of those people who just likes to be taken advantage of, don't let careless breeders trick you into paying high prices for these potentially hypoallergenic dogs that are dying by the thousands in shelters every day.
+Unless you're one of those people who just likes to be taken advantage of, don't let yourself be tricked into paying high prices.
+These same mixed-breed, small hypoallergenic dogs (potentially) are dying by the thousands in shelters every day.

 A while back , a friend of mine who happens to have a pretty severe dog allergy adopted a mixed breed dog that another friend was fostering for a rescue group, a chihuahua mix.